colygon/glean-devrel/programs/grant-application-template.md

 - [ ] We will participate in community engagement activities
 - [ ] We understand that funding is milestone-based
 - [ ] We will maintain proper documentation throughout the project
-- [ ] We have read and agree to the Warp Grant Program terms
+- [ ] We have read and agree to the Glean Grant Program terms

 **Primary Applicant Signature:**
 [Full Name]